guardian/new-mm-encodings-endpoints/README.md

 declare -x DEPLOYMENTBUCKET=your-deployment-bucket
-declare -x APP=encodings-endpoint #or whatever you decide declare -x STACK=multimedia       #or whatever you decide declare -x UPLOADVERSION=main     #this is the default value that the cloudformation looks at for initial deployment
+declare -x APP=encodings-endpoint #or whatever you decide declare -x STACK=multimedia       #or whatever you decide declare -x UPLOADVERSION=inital     #this is the default value that the cloudformation looks at for initial deployment
 ```
+4. `UPLOADVERSION` is a value used to disambiguate different revisions of code when uploaded to S3.
+The normal process
+uses either a CI build number of a UUID for this purpose, but the initial upload looks for the value "initial".
+If the
+value you put does not correspond to what the Cloudformation is looking for, the Cloudformation deploy will fail.
 5. Run `make upload` from the root of this repository.
 This will compile and upload the lambda function code.
 6. Now run `unset UPLOADVERSION`.
 This will ensure that subsequent zip file revisions are kept seperate by auto-generating
 a UUID for the upload path.